 At each reporting date, the Company assesses whether financial assets carried at amortised cost are 'credit-impaired'.
 This is the case when one or more events that have a detrimental impact on the estimated future cash flows of the financial asset have occurred.
+Generally, receivables are credit-impaired when payment is past the contractual payment date.

-E2 FINANCIAL LIABILITIES
+F2 FINANCIAL LIABILITIES

-E2.1 CLASSIFICATION
+F2.1 CLASSIFICATION